 Libya: protection for refugee children

-Since the political upheavals in 2011, Libya has been in a state of continuing uncertainty.
+Since the political upheavals of 2011, Libya has been in a state of persistent insecurity.
 Many state structures are weakened or no longer functional.
-Refugees and migrated children are particularly affected: they often live without access to health care, school education or legal registration.
-Insurances from minors are still common practice - often without adequate protection or support after the release of prison.
+Refugee and migrant children are particularly affected: they often live without access to healthcare, education, or legal registration.
+The detention of minors remains common practice – often without adequate protection or support after their release.

-This is where our child protection project comes together with the Belaady Foundation.
-The organization was founded in 2012, initially with the aim of getting imprisoned children.
-Today Belaady is active in several Westlibysian regions and mainly supports refugee children from countries such as Somalia, Sudan and Eritrea.
-The aim is to create a safe environment for these children and to strengthen their rights sustainably.
-The project combines practical help with political commitment: children receive support in schooling, health advice and help with the procurement of legal documents.
-Regular visits to adhesion make it possible to check the conditions for minors prisoners and to accompany their situation even after being released.
+This is where our child protection project, in partnership with the Belaady Foundation, comes in.
+Founded in 2012, the organization initially aimed to secure the release of imprisoned children.
+Today, Belaady operates in several regions of western Libya, primarily supporting refugee children from countries such as Somalia, Sudan, and Eritrea.
+The goal is to create a safe environment for these children and sustainably strengthen their rights.
+The project combines practical assistance with political advocacy: children receive support with school registration, health counseling, and assistance in obtaining legal documents.
+Regular visits to the detention centers allow for monitoring the conditions for underage prisoners and supporting their progress even after their release.

-Another focus is on the political attorney.
-Podcast series, statutory analyzes and public relations work will increase awareness of children's rights in the context of migration.
-At the same time, Belaady builds local capacities - for example through training for activists, lawyers and child rights experts who help to document human rights violations and to initiate effective measures.
+Another focus is on political advocacy.
+Through podcast series, legal analyses, and public relations work, awareness of children's rights in the context of migration is strengthened.
+At the same time, Belaady builds local capacity – for example, through training for activists, lawyers, and child rights experts who help document human rights violations and initiate effective measures.